-HRMI's economic and social rights (ESR) metrics (or scores) measure the performance of countries on the fulfilment of key economic and social rights obligations.
-HRMI's metrics use objective, internationally comparable, publicly accessible statistical data published by national and international bodies.
-HRMI's ESR metrics provide summary scores for human rights that are grounded in international law.
-The International Covenant for Economic, Social, and Cultural Rights (ICESCR) articulates a list of essential substantive economic and social rights that the 171 nations (as of May21, 2020), representing a wide range of cultural traditions who have ratified it and concur that they are essential.
+HRMI's economic and social rights (ESR) scores measure the performance of countries on the fulfilment of key economic and social rights obligations.
+HRMI's scores use objective, internationally comparable, publicly accessible statistical data published by national and international bodies.
+HRMI's ESR scores provide summary indicators of performance for human rights that are grounded in international law.
+The International Covenant for Economic, Social, and Cultural Rights (ICESCR) articulates a list of essential substantive economic and social rights that the 171 nations (as of June 2021), representing a wide range of cultural traditions who have ratified it and concur that they are essential.
 These are the rights to food, health, education, housing, work, and social security.
-HRMI's ESR metrics cover five out of six of these rights.
+HRMI's ESR scores cover five out of six of these rights.
 We do not yet have sufficient internationally comparable data to independently include social security.
 However, the indicators used to measure the right to work also capture key elements of the right to social security; available data just do not enable a full separation between the right to work and the right to social security.

 A fundamental principal of international law is that countries have a duty to progressively realise economic and social rights to the maximum of their available resources.
-Statistics like school enrolment and infant mortality tell us only the extent to which individuals enjoy economic and social rights, but not whether a state is complying with its obligations to progressively respect, protect, and fulfil human rights.
+Statistics like school enrolment and infant mortality tell us only the extent to which individuals enjoy economic and social rights, but not whether a state is complying with its obligations to use the maximum of its available resources to progressively respect, protect, and fulfil human rights.
 Measuring economic and social rights fulfilment requires considering the perspectives of both the rights-holding individual and the duty-bearing government.
 While many widely available socio-economic indicators and other metrics, such as the Human Development Index (HDI) assess the level of rights enjoyment, they ignore the obligation level of the duty bearing state.
 HRMI's ESR methodology estimates obligations for progressive realisation by using an innovative approach that maps an evidence based 'achievement possibilities frontier' (APF) to benchmark each country's obligation at any given time.
-This methodology is the only ESR metrics methodology that:
+This methodology is the only ESR methodology that: